 Estate Planning Attorney Serving Ridgewood, NJ & the Surrounding Area

 People often forget about estate planning until the last minute when they need it the most.
 Estate planning by definition is the arrangement & planning during a person’s life for the management and disposal of that person’s estate, or in other words their possessions.
 The disposal of the estate would come once the owner of the estate has passed.
 It can be difficult to understand everything that goes into an estate plan.
 That’s where an estate planning attorney comes in.
 An estate planning attorney will draft living trusts and develop plans to diminish estate taxes.
-Our estate planning attorneys at Michael A. Manna & Associates Attorneys at Law are well-versed & up-to-date on the estate laws of New Jersey & New York.
+Our estate planning attorneys at The Manna Helmy Law Group Attorneys at Law are well-versed & up-to-date on the estate laws of New Jersey & New York.

 An estate plan can be simple or complex, basic or elaborate.
 Whatever the shape and form of the plan, it can provide for your loved ones and give you peace of mind.

-At the law firm of Michael A. Manna & Associates, our Ridgewood estate planning attorneys create estate plans for people in all walks of life.
+At the law firm of The Manna Helmy Law Group, our Ridgewood estate planning attorneys create estate plans for people in all walks of life.
 We are highly experienced in this area and understand the many creative uses of estate documents and vehicles.
 Don’t hesitate to contact us if you need an estate planning attorney in Allendale, Fair Lawn, Ramsey, & Ridgewood, Glen Rock, Midland Park, Paramus, Upper Saddle River, Waldwick, Wyckoff, NJ or the surrounding areas.

 Providing a Full Range of Services to Help Plan for Your Family’s Future